lkuper/CMPS290S-2018-09/course-overview.md

 A "research-level" question is something deeper than "What did the Greek letters on page 4 mean?" or "What's the baseline in Figure 6?"

 It might be something like, "The problem this paper addresses reminds me of the X problem, which is similar in ways A and B, but different in way C.  Could this paper's approach, or something like it, be used to tackle X?"

-### Alternative response structures

-You may find that what you have to say about the reading doesn't fit neatly into answers to those five questions.
-In that case, feel free to try structuring your response differently.

-For instance, you could try using the [five questions suggested by Heather Miller](http://heather.miller.am/teaching/cs7680/reading-papers.html), [eight questions suggested by William Griswold](https://cseweb.ucsd.edu/~wgg/CSE210/paperform.pdf), or [four questions suggested by Ethan Miller](https://courses.soe.ucsc.edu/courses/cmps290s/Fall11/01/pages/syllabus).

-Find an approach you like!

 ### Further advice on how to read papers